-- 6.1.
-The school will assess the risk of pupils being drawn into terrorism through identifying the factors that affect children in the local area and knowing how to identify those at risk. - 6.2.
-The school will always takes allegations and concerns of radicalisation and/or terrorism seriously. - 6.3.
-The school will help pupils channel their desire for excitement and adventure into suitable and healthy activities. - 6.4.
-Extremist propaganda is widely available online the school will ensure that British values are promoted regularly to encourage pupils to develop an appreciation of society. - 6.5.
-The school will work with local religious and cultural organisations to instil a strong sense of identity in our pupils, as well as a clear place and purpose within the school. - 6.6.
-The school recognises that pupils' parents and families are best-placed to spot signs of radicalisation and, as such, will promote effective engagement with parents and families. - 6.7.
-The school will record all internet activity that takes place on site, and on any school computers, laptops and tablets off site, and establish appropriate filters to protect children from terrorist and extremist material online, in accordance with the E Safety Policy. - 6.8.
-In accordance with KCSIE (Keeping Children Safe in Education) and our Child Protection and Safeguarding Policy, pupils will be taught about the importance of staying safe online through PSHE lessons. - 6.9.
-The school is stronger thanks to our open, multi-faith and multi-racial community.
-We will always aim to integrate and engage every child within the school community, and in the wider community. - 6.10.
-The school will celebrate a range of different religious and cultural festivals across the year giving every pupil the opportunity to take part. - 6.11.
-The school will monitor and assess incidents which suggest pupils are engaging, or are at risk of engaging, in extremist activity and/or radicalisation.
+- The school will assess the risk of pupils being drawn into terrorism through identifying the factors that affect children in the local area and knowing how to identify those at risk. - Allegations and concerns of radicalisation and/or terrorism will always be taken seriously and staff will act proportionately, which may include making a Prevent referral. - Where appropriate, pupils will be helped to channel their desire for excitement and adventure into suitable and healthy activities. - Extremist propaganda is widely available online the school will ensure that British values are promoted regularly to encourage pupils to develop an appreciation of society.
+The school will work with local religious and cultural organisations to instil a strong sense of identity in our pupils, as well as a clear place and purpose within the school. - The school recognises that pupils' parents and families are best-placed to spot signs of radicalisation and, as such, will promote effective engagement with parents and families. - All internet activity that takes place on site will be recorded, as well as activity on any school-owned computers, laptops and tablets off site, and appropriate filters will be installed to protect children from terrorist and extremist material online, in accordance with the Online Safety Policy.
+In accordance with KCSIE and our Child Protection and Safeguarding Policy, pupils will be taught about the importance of staying safe online through PSHE lessons. - We will always aim to integrate and engage every child within the school community, and in the wider community.
+A range of different religious and cultural festivals will be celebrated across the year giving every pupil the opportunity to take part. - The school will monitor and assess incidents which suggest pupils are engaging, or are at risk of engaging, in extremist activity and/or radicalisation.

-6.12.
 Where a pupil has been identified as at risk of radicalisation, the school will take action proportionate to the incident or risk.